Although this is not entirely false, using a single language for backend and frontend eases a lot the workflow of the team:

 That being said, I am still convinced that having a single language to work with, eases a lot, having this kind of team organization.
-It should also prove to be pretty useful when we will integrate new junior developers or interns, as they should also face one learning curve and not two.
+It should also prove to be pretty useful when we integrate new junior developers or interns, as they should also face one learning curve and not two.

-And one last advantage for the developers, no more context switching (well, in an ideal world… Having a single language does not magically protect you from meetings, bugs and production incidents).
+And one last advantage for the developers, is no more context switching (well, in an ideal world… Having a single language does not magically protect you from meetings, bugs, and production incidents).
 When you are developing in parallel in two languages, you are often facing those little moments trying to recall the correct syntax: “is

 `map` taking a callback argument or using a block ?
 Ah yes, it’s Ruby, it’s a block !”.

-Those are obviously not real blockers, but being able to focus on what you want to do, and not how to do it, eases the development workflow .
+Those are obviously not real blockers, but being able to focus on what you want to do, and not how to do it, eases the development workflow.

-One of the main reason (added to all the previously mentioned) I really enjoy working with a single language is that we have the possibility to simply write acceptance tests that can be executed at multiple levels of the application:
+One of the main reasons (added to all the previously mentioned) I really enjoy working with a single language is that we have the possibility to simply write acceptance tests that can be executed at multiple levels of the application:

 - against the backend core functions